stuartsierra/component/README.md

 application follow the same pattern.
 It is not easy to retrofit the component model to an existing application without major refactoring.

-In particular, the 'component' code assumes that all application state is passed as arguments to the functions that use it.
+In particular, the 'component' library assumes that all application state is passed as arguments to the functions that use it.
 As a result, this framework may not work well with code which relies on global or singleton references.

-For small applications, declaring the dependency relationships among components may actually be harder than manually starting all the components in the correct order.
+For small applications, declaring the dependency relationships among components may actually be more work than manually starting all the components in the correct order.
 You can still use the 'Lifecycle' protocol without using the dependency-injection features, but the added value of 'component' in that case is small.